Quinn-With-Two-Ns/temporal-nexus-bindings/CONTRIBUTING.md

 # Contributing

-Contributions are welcome.
+This project is a prototype, and its design and scope are still evolving.
+Contributions are welcome for discussion, but proposed changes—including completed pull requests—may not be accepted.
+Please open an issue before investing significant effort in a contribution.

 Keep changes focused, add regression coverage for behavior changes, and preserve Java 8 compatibility for the published library.

 ## Development requirements